sachinabhimay/tidydata/README.md

   1. data.table
   2. dplyr

+## Steps to follow:
+  1. Set working directory
+  2. Read data and check the features of data
+      * read dimensions
+      * read variables
+      * look for common key
+  3. Give proper names to variables
+  4. Select requied portion of data into separate data frame and don't mess with raw data frame directly to avoid re-reading in case of failure.
+  5. Go through the assignmnet steps one my one
+  6. Once complelete save the commit and push the assignment on git
+  7. Create a markdown file to explain steps.

 It uses data set from Coursera.
 Which can be downloaded from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 #### Including library
 ```